 CLUBS AND ORGANIZATIONS

 At Mercyhurst University, you can enhance your experience beyond the classroom through Recognized Student Clubs/Organizations (RSCOs).
 Clubs and organizations offer activities designed for fun and camaraderie and are great ways to meet other students who share common interests.
-Getting involved on campus is also a unique way to develop leadership skills and is an excellent resume builder for that first job after graduation.
+Getting involved on campus is also a unique way to develop leadership skills and is an excellent resume builder.

 Advisor: Cheryl Moore